Samragyee0X/Titanic_datatset/README.md

 This project is an exploratory data analysis (EDA) of the **Titanic dataset**, using tools like `pandas`, `numpy`, `matplotlib`, and `seaborn`.

-> _**Note:** This is not a new project—similar analyses have been conducted by various data science experts.
+> _**Note:** This is not a new project — similar analyses have been conducted by various data science experts.
 This version serves as a hands-on learning experience._

 ---